 My first 5Ks were almost 40 minutes—and I suffered through those.
 I tried to run as hard as I could, efforts that yielded results of 39- and 38-minute races.
 Thirty-eight minutes was my fast pace.
-So yes, I am admittedly a “slow runner.”
+So yes, I am admittedly, what some may say, a “slow runner.”
 I had one speed when I began each run: slow, as if I was running through sand.
 My half-marathon pace was the same as my 5K pace, which was the same as my “I am running for my life” pace.

 I set my mind on a sub-30 5K and I decided that, once and for all, I would break that barrier.
 I wanted to be at the point where no matter what, I would always run faster than 30 minutes for a race.
 I set off for many events and walked away with 32 and 31 minutes.
 Breaking that barrier was not happening.
 Then I implemented just a few tricks into my training and I was off to the races.